urbas/web-course/README.md

 ## Lesson 1
 Let's start with [Khan Academy's "Drawing with Code" lesson].

+Once we're finished with that, we'll dive into our project.
+We'll create a profile page for a random person.

+Open up the online editor: https://www.w3schools.com/html/tryit.asp?filename=profile-page

 ## Lesson 2
 We'll start where we finished in the last session.